 How to Prevent Sleep Texting Disorder

-Turn Off Your Cellular Phone
+Turn Off Your Cell Phone

-Put Your Phone in Silent Mode
+Put Your Phone on Silent Mode

 Place Your Phone at a Distance

-Avoid Texting Immediately
+Avoid Texting Back Immediately

 Frequently Asked Questions